 A common question about this process is the question of length.
 Detox will take you out of your regular life for a little while—but for how long, exactly?

-Generally, the worst withdrawal symptoms cease after a week or so, but there can still be post-acute withdrawal symptoms for weeks afterward.
+Generally, the worst withdrawal symptoms cease after a week, but there can still be post-acute withdrawal symptoms for weeks afterward.

-Again, the best way to weather these withdrawal symptoms, and to ensure a safe and medically sound detox process, is to check into a facility like New Start.
+Again, the best way to weather these withdrawal symptoms and ensure a safe and medically sound detox process is to check into a facility like New Start.
 But what exactly will this process entail?

-We will begin with a thorough evaluation from our addiction recovery specialists, who will help you create a customized action plan for your own detox and pain management.
-We will assign a severity level to your addiction, based on our combined decades of addiction recovery experience, and recommend the best treatment options—even addressing underlying mental or psychological disorders.
+We will begin with a thorough evaluation from our addiction recovery specialists, who will help you create a customized action plan for your detox and pain management.
+Based on our combined decades of addiction recovery experience, we will assign a severity level to your addiction and recommend the best treatment options—even addressing underlying mental or psychological disorders.

-The entire detox process is overseen by our trained on-site detox team, 24/7, to ensure total safety and efficacy.
+Our trained on-site detox team oversees the entire detox process 24/7 to ensure total safety and efficacy.

 No, the best way to start your journey to addiction recovery is to pursue clinical detox.
-Take the first step by contacting the New Start Recovery team today.Claim Your Recovery We offer 24/7 free assessments over the phone.
-Take that first step toward a better life.Call Us 855-737-7363
+Take the first step by contacting the New Start Recovery team today at 833.433.0448.